 So, there shall be equal opportunity for all citizens in matters relating to employment or appointment to any office under the State.
 Exceptions – Scheduled Castes, Scheduled Tribes, and Backward Classes and Poor persons from General caste.

-Article 17: Abolition of untouchability – because of Abolition of untouchability, it has been declared an offense punishable with it.
+Article 17: Abolition of untouchability – because of the Abolition of untouchability, it has been declared an offense punishable with it.

 Article 18: Abolition of titles – No title shall be conferred by the state except military or legislative honors.
 A citizen of India cannot accept any title from any other country without the permission of the President.